bootstrapworld/curriculum/lessons/Data-Science/defining-table-functions/langs/en-us/slides.md

 <!--
 2. Choose which set of word problems you are going to start with and give each student within each group a different word problem.
 3. The game of telephone begins!
-* Every student write the contract+purpose for their word problem, then folds over the word problem and passes the contract+purpose to the right
+* Every student write the Contract+purpose for their word problem, then folds over the word problem and passes the Contract+purpose to the right
-* Using their partner's contract+purpose, every student writes their example, circles+labels the variables, then folds over the contract+purpose and passes the examples to the right
+* Using their partner's Contract+purpose, every student writes their example, circles+labels the variables, then folds over the Contract+purpose and passes the examples to the right
 * Using their partner's examples, every student writes their definition -->